benzman81/homebridge-http-webhooks/README.md

 Setting of target position you can realize by send link to: open, 20%, 40%, 60% 80% and close
 * Position State (Decreasing=0 / Increasing=1 / Stopped=2): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&positionstate=0 (1 or 2)` (position state is not mandatory and not fully tested yet)

-If you dont use callbacks to let your covering give feedback of current position back to homekit you can set "auto_set_current_position" to true.
+If you don't use callbacks to let your covering give feedback of current position back to HomeKit you can set "auto_set_current_position" to true.

 # Fanv2
 To update a fanv2 you can update five different values:
 * Rotation Speed (%): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&speed=%s` (%s is replaced by fan's rotation speed)
-* Swing Mode (DISABLED=0 / ENABLED=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&swingMode=0 (or 1)` (To use this feature, "enableSwingModeControls" in confing must be set to true.)
+* Swing Mode (DISABLED=0 / ENABLED=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&swingMode=0 (or 1)` (To use this feature, "enableSwingModeControls" in config must be set to true.)
 * Rotation Direction (CLOCKWISE=0 / COUNTER_CLOCKWISE=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&rotationDirection=0 (or 1)`
-* Lock Physical Controls (DISABLED=0 / ENABLED=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&lockstate=0 (or 1)` (To use this feature, "enableLockPhysicalControls" in confing must be set to true.)
+* Lock Physical Controls (DISABLED=0 / ENABLED=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&lockstate=0 (or 1)` (To use this feature, "enableLockPhysicalControls" in config must be set to true.)
-* Target Fan State (MANUAL=0 / AUTO=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&targetState=0 (or 1)`(To use this feature, "enableTargetStateControls" in confing must be set to true.)
+* Target Fan State (MANUAL=0 / AUTO=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&targetState=0 (or 1)`(To use this feature, "enableTargetStateControls" in config must be set to true.)

 # Valve
 For valves/faucets you can call the url from any system to switch the valve on or off.